S-Read3r/reading-notes/README.md

 ## Nutrition
 _The type of food that we eat has been found to have an impact on on our mental faculties.
 Mulnutrion can lead to depression, that is why it is important to have a balanced diet_

-### Friends
+## Friends

 _Having a good set of friends who aspire to be better will also lead to having a growth mindset.
-It is not a myth that the company we keep has an impact on our behavoural pyschology._
+It is not a myth that the company we keep has an impact on our behavoural psychology._

 1. Numbered